Hi! My name is Laura and I’m a birder and nature photographer living in Ottawa, Canada.

 During my teenage and University years I distanced myself from anything to do with birds.
-I was way #toocool to be a birder.
+I was way #2cool to be a birder.
 Although I did find myself inadvertently correcting friends who would point out a “seagull” or some other incorrectly identified bird while we were on camping trips or out in nature.
 I couldn’t help myself!

 Being Diagnosed With a Balance Disorder

 In 2014, life threw me a curve ball and I was diagnosed with a balance disorder and had to stop working.
 This gave me way too much time at home not being able to do all the activities I loved.
-One day while I was staying with my parents I picked up my Mother’s bridge camera and started taking pictures of the birds I saw in her backyard.
-Yet again, I found myself completely hooked!
+One day while I was staying with my parents I picked up my Mother’s superzoom camera and started taking pictures of the birds I saw in her backyard.
+I found myself completely hooked!

 Two years later, I upgraded to a DSLR and wrote all about the experience here on the blog.

 You can never know all there is to know about birds, they are endlessly fascinating and provide amazing insight about our natural word.
 When you are out there birding you are completely in the moment, looking, listening, observing and engrossed in what you are experiencing.
 I often joke that nature is my therapy, but it’s actually true!

 I’m not an ornithologist and, as you may have guessed from the name of the blog, I’m not even someone who likes to get up early to go birding!
 But, I do like to improve my birding skills and if I can do it, so can you.